Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/Projects/Project 2: 3D E-Commerce Platform Architecture on AWS/3D E-Commerce Platform Architecture.md

 # **3D E-Commerce Architecture on AWS**

-Scenario
+## Scenario

-You are part of a startup team launching a next-generation 3D e-commerce web application.
+I am part of a startup team working on a next-generation 3D e-commerce web application.
-This platform will allow users to interact with 3D models of products (e.g., furniture, gadgets, fashion items) before purchasing.
-Millions of users are expected globally, and the experience must be fast, highly available, secure, and cost-efficient.
+This platform will let users interact with 3D models of products such as furniture, gadgets, and fashion items before making a purchase.

-As a Cloud Practitioner, your role is to design the cloud architecture using AWS services to support this 3D application and meet key business and technical requirements.
+The application is expected to serve millions of users worldwide, so it must be:
+- Fast
+- Highly available
+- Secure
+- Cost-efficient

+---

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/57434f5d-8a0a-4179-aefb-eefabcc5ee1a" />
 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/0432991b-f355-45d2-b321-d86ceb926900" />